balanced-ops/vagabond/README.md

 [Balanced](https://github.com/balanced) has previously used one `Vagrantfile` per project and that didnt' scale as many `Vagrantfile`s were divergent and required constant updating.

+From this other stackoverflow question about [git repo in a subdirectory](http://stackoverflow.com/questions/22646795/how-to-properly-manage-a-git-repo-in-a-subdirectory-ignored-by-the-parent-direc/22736757#22736757), we can also see this is the general direction to take.

 ## Hacking on Vagabond